academic-moodle-cooperation/moodle-mod_checkmark/README.txt

 v 2016071204
 -------------------------
-*) #4277 Fixed title and header not being set correctly on submissions and export pages
+*) #4277 Fixed title and header not being set correctly on submissions and export pages *) #4310 Fixed autograding displaying warnings when attendance is in gradebook and coupled as well as ignoring in gradebook overwritten attendances!

 v 2016071203
 -------------------------